-All of this same error handling magic even works in non-blocking mode:
+All of this same error handling magic works the same in non-blocking mode:

-Parallel Magic Commands
+2.5 Parallel Magic Commands

 We provide a few IPython magic commands that make it a bit more pleasant to execute Python commands on the engines interactively.
 These are mainly shortcuts to DirectView.execute() and AsyncResult. display\outputs() methods respectively.